fazalUllah-Khan/learning-app-ecommerce/README.md

 ## Deploy Pre-Requisites

+P.S: your VM is connected and can communicate with internet. you TS if its is not working.
+You can find test in first part of project.logs that i verified internet connection first on my VM.

 1. Install FirewallD

 ```
 sudo yum install -y firewalld
 sudo service firewalld start
 sudo systemctl enable firewalld
+P.S , i check the status of firewall by sudo service firewalld status. and check eth and ports as well by $ # firewall-cmd --list-all
 ```

 ## Deploy and Configure Database